Blursoftwares/JAVASCRIPT/17-introduction-to-frameworks/README.md

 ### Instructions

 1. **Set Up Your Environment**:
    - Install Node.js if you haven't already.
+This is essential for running React applications.
    - Create a new React application:
      ```bash
      npx create-react-app basic-react-app